bokysan/tool-downloader/README.md

 COPY --from=hetzner-kube /usr/bin/hetzner-kube /usr/bin
 ```

+See more usage examples in the `tests` folder.

 ## Configuration options

 Most of the time, you will need to provide the `$PROJECT` (GitHub project name) and `$DOWNLOAD_TEMPLATE` and the tool will download the latest version.